sanjeevprasad/piano-lyrics/README.md

 # simple page to show some lyrics.

-This was just for educational purposes.
+This was just for educational and learning purposes.
 Data is taken from internet and Copyright belongs to their respective owners.